Tests for random vibration impact

 These three vibration testing methods are not equivalent and shall be considered to be independent testing methods.
 Broadband vibration test is of special importance, besides, from the technical point of view, this test method is the most comprehensive one.

 Test methods for random vibration impact are used in addition to already existing IEC 68-2-6 sinusoidal vibration tests which are a great advance in real environment vibration impact reproducing (similar to that occurring in the course of the device use).
-Random vibration impact test should be used in all cases when it is financially possible since there are some defects that can not be revealed by sinusoidal vibration impact and are easily detected by random vibration impact.
+Random vibration impact test should be used in all cases when it is financially possible since there are some defects that can not be revealed by sinusoidal vibration impact, while they are easily detected by random vibration impact.